Diagnosis: What Is PANS/PANDAS?

-My daughter was tormented every day by fears and thoughts that she couldn’t stop… fears and images of losing me.
+My daughter was tormented every day by fears and thoughts that she couldn’t stop.
+Fears and thoughts of losing me.

 Watching her suffer in such emotional turmoil and agony was heartbreaking.

-By His grace that neighbor stoppped by my house that Sunday afternoon.
+It is by His grace that my neighbor stopped by my house that Sunday afternoon.